Kurenai-Misuzu/PickPark/SOFTWARE_DEVELOPMENT_PLAN.md

 - **Deliverable 3:** Establish a basic user management system (using dummy data or a simple API) and create the initial profile placeholder.

 ## Week 3: Map Integration & Parking Listings

+- Basic functionality with map API.

+- Backend with Supabase.

 - **Deliverable 1:** Integrate a map API (e.g., Google Maps) to display a basic map view within the app.

 - **Deliverable 2:** Implement a search bar that allows users to filter and search for parking locations on the map.